coderlawa/milestoneOne/README.md

 * Back-To-Top button (located at the BOTTOM RIGHT) for helping site visitors get back to the top of the page without needing to scroll back up.
 The bounce animation has been added to the icon attached to this heading to draw the attention of visitors.
 This feature is only appears after visitors begin scrolling down the page.

+The foundation for this feature was achieved by prompting [ChatGPT](https://chatgpt.com/)

 * Java Sripts -
     * Bootstrap script for bootstrap codes implemented into entire code body.
     * Font Awesome script for font awesome icons used in project.